FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 match.
 The cellular telephone functions could disrupt the function of the robot during a match.

-NOTE: it will take an estimated 2.5 minutes per phone to complete this task.
+.. note:: It will take an estimated 2.5 minutes per phone to complete this task.
 Also note that the screens displayed on your Android devices might differ slightly from the images contained in this document.

 .. |airplane1| image:: images/AirplaneStep1.jpg
 .. |airplane2| image:: images/AirplaneStep2.jpg